jsmolka/blog/content/posts/progress-report-1/index.md

 ## Black Box
 The inner workings of an emulator were completely alien to me.
 It was a black box that took input in the form of ROMs and produced output in the form of childhood nostalgia.
 Not knowing anything about video console emulation or something alike, I headed out to [/r/EmuDev](https://www.reddit.com/r/EmuDev/) and asked how to get started.
 The people there proposed the typical order for someone new to emulation:

-1. Write a [Chip-8](https://en.wikipedia.org/wiki/CHIP-8) emulator &mdash; the "Hello World" of emulation
+1. Write a [Chip-8](https://en.wikipedia.org/wiki/CHIP-8) emulator --- the "Hello World" of emulation
 2. Write an emulator for a simpler console like the GB or the NES
 3. Do the thing you actually want to do